Southside Johnny and the Asbury Jukes: 1970s

-The Billy Rush era

-1979 saw Southside Johnny & the Asbury Jukes undergo several important changes.
-Their first three studio albums had only been moderate commercial successes and they were subsequently dropped by Epic Records.
-His increasing commitments to Bruce Springsteen also saw Steven Van Zandt end his working relationship with the Jukes and this led to Billy Rush taking over as the band's co-leader and principal songwriter.
+In 1979, Southside Johnny & the Asbury Jukes underwent several important changes.
+Their first three studio albums had only been moderate commercial successes, Lyon was injured and could not tour to support Hearts of Stone, and they were subsequently dropped by Epic Records.
+His commitments to Bruce Springsteen occurred as Steven Van Zandt ended his affiliation with the Jukes, leading Billy Rush to take over as the band's co-leader and principal songwriter.
 The next three Jukes albums were all released on Mercury Records.
 The Jukes was recorded at Muscle Shoals Sound Studio and produced by Barry Beckett.
 This was then followed by Love is a Sacrifice and a double live album Reach Up and Touch the Sky.
+On the live album, Stephan Galfas helped out with engineering and production and also featured a trio of backing singers, Patti Scialfa, Soozie Kirschner, and Lisa Lowell.

+1980s

-The latter two both saw Stephan Galfas help out with engineering and production and also featured a trio of backing singers – Patti Scialfa, Soozie Kirschner and Lisa Lowell.
-1983's Trash It Up was released by Mirage Records and produced by Nile Rodgers while 1984's In the Heat saw Asbury dropped from the band's name.
+In 1983, Trash It Up was released by Mirage Records and produced by Nile Rodgers while 1984's In the Heat saw Asbury dropped from the band's name.
 It also marked the end of Billy Rush’s association with the Jukes.
-After leaving the band, Rush went on produce for Taka Boom, Serge Gainsbourg and Kacy Crowley.
+After leaving the band, Rush went on produce for Taka Boom, Serge Gainsbourg, and Kacy Crowley.

-The Bobby Bandiera Era

-Guitarist Bobby Bandiera replaced Rush in 1985.
-The band released At Least We Got Shoes in 1986 as Southside Johnny & the Jukes before becoming Southside Johnny & the Asbury Jukes again.
+In 1985, guitarist Bobby Bandiera replaced Rush.
+The following year, in 1986, the band released At Least We Got Shoes as Southside Johnny & the Jukes before becoming Southside Johnny & the Asbury Jukes again.
 In 1991 they released Better Days which yielded minor hits with "It's Been a Long Time" and "I've Been Workin' Too Hard" and included vocal contributions from Bruce Springsteen and Jon Bon Jovi.
 Bon Jovi even joined the band as a special guest on their 1990 tour.

 The band released several more albums in the 1990s and 2000s and they changed membership several times.
 As of 2015 their lineup includes keyboardist Jeff Kazee and bassist John Conte.

 In 1987, the band was in the film Adventures in Babysitting.
 They were featured in the college frat party scene singing two songs.